BA Advertising and Brand Design

 We can’t promise you an easy ride, but all our ex-students say it’s been an enjoyable one – and they’ve ‘learned loads’.
 So, if you have been wondering what’s the best way for you to put your creative juices to work, this is the course for you.

 The course is spread over three years and is designed to enable you to get the skills you need step by step.
 Each year has two semesters and we offer you new building blocks in each one.
 It’s a journey of discovery and you can’t just sit back for the ride, you have to get involved.
-We believe that to understand things you have to experience them, not just talk about them, so almost 75% of the course is hands-on project work.
+We believe that to understand things you have to experience them.

 Typical modules include: